JATTYz/TIP-Project-2023/README.md

 # Rover Car Club of Australia - Technology Innovation Project 2023
-### This project is a prototype web application for RCCA.
+### This project is a prototype web application for RCCA by Group 2.
 ### Key features of the web application are listed below:
 - Upload of rover related records (eg. Journal Articles, Photograph Commercials, etc...).
 - Search bar category filter for related records in database.